IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_website.md

 ---

-## PROJECT BLOG
+## PROJECT DOCUMENTATION WEBSITE

-You should have a **dedicated** blog for Senior Project in Digital Media in wordpress on http://sites.bxmc.poly.edu
+You should have a **dedicated** website for the documentation of your Senior Project progress in Digital Media in wordpress on http://sites.bxmc.poly.edu
 * You can receive web server space from IDM’s Technology Manager, Elton Kwok, MAGNET 883.
 Email eltonkwok@nyu.edu to set up an appointment for your web server space
 * IDM’s FTP server info: http://sites.bxmc.poly.edu (Use active mode to connect)